Types of Degrees Plant Sciences Majors Are Getting

 |Hispanic or Latino||195|

-Students from other countries are interested in Plant Sciences, too.
+Plant Sciences appeals to people across the globe.
 About 2.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 How Much Do Plant Sciences Majors Make?